 The ADS shall perform a self-diagnosis prior to activation of its feature(s) to determine the absence of faults in accordance with the manufacturer’s documentation provided under Section 3.

 The ADS shall detect and evaluate system malfunctions/abnormalities relevant to its performance of the DDT.

+The ADS should have a function which prevend activation of the system remotely, if the system has OTA functionality, in case ADS safety is not ensured.

 The ADS shall signal [faults/failures] compromising its capability to perform the entire DDT relevant to the ODD of its feature(s).